Moses Orkuma

-Moses Orkuma (born 19 July 1994) is a Nigerian footballer who plays as a midfielder for Botola club Raja CA.
+Moses Orkuma (born 19 July 1994) is a Nigerian footballer who plays as a midfielder for Iraq Stars League club Al-Quwa Al-Jawiya.

 Club career

 Moses Orkuma was born on 19 July 1994 in Gboko and started playing football when he was six years old.

-In his secondary school days at Government Secondary school Gboko, he joined Abaya Football Academy before joining the juniors of BCC Lions.
+In his secondary school days at Government Secondary School Gboko, he joined Abaya Babes Football Academy before joining the juniors of BCC Lions.
 When he was promoted to the senior team, he went back to Abaya.
 In 2009, he joined Babanawa FC, a National League division one side.
 In 2011, he was signed by Lobi Stars FC.

 In September 2013, Orkuma joined Al-Ahly Benghazi from Lobi Stars, citing that "the offer was better than those from Europe".
 He joined the Libyan club on a one-year deal.
 He made his debut against Olympic Azzaweya in a 1-1 home draw.

 In June 2014 Orkuma joined Tunisian club Étoile Sportive du Sahel on a free transfer, signing a four-year contract.

 In 2016, Orkuma signed for Libyan side Al Ahli SC on loan until the endo of the season.
 He scored his first goal in a friendly match against Olympique Sidi Bouzid in January 2016.
 At the end of the season Al Ahli and Etoile du Sahel extended his loan at the Libyan club.

 On 20 July 2017, Orkuma joined Stade Gabèsien in Tunisia, on a two-year contract.

 On 19 June 2019, Orkuma joined US Monastir on a two-year deal.
 He helped Monastir classify to the CAF Confederation Cup for the first time, by winning the Tunisian Cup.
 His club finished third in the league and he made the team of the season.

 In 2020, he signed for Qatari club Umm Salal SC, on a reported fee of $500,000, signing a two-year contract.

 On 5 June 2025, he signed a two-year contract with Raja CA, under Lassaad Chabbi who coached him in Monastir back in 2020.